frida/frida-website/_posts/2019-05-28-frida-12-6-released.markdown

   Dropbox app from start to login screen, this would take ~94 seconds on a Pixel 3 running Android 9, and now takes ~6 seconds.

+### Changes in 12.6.2

+- Android Java integration now supports more arm64 systems thanks to a fix contributed by [Giovanni Rocca][].
+- Android Java integration once again supports being used by more than one script at a time.

 [Jake Van Dyke]: https://twitter.com/giantpune
 [Giovanni Rocca]: https://twitter.com/iGio90